 What’s it about?

-Paracetamol/acetaminophen dosing and pharmacokinetics in neonates might seem like a pretty hard/dry subject for something in Bubble Wrap.
-This Dutch-based trial investigated paracetamol pharmacokinetics in 59 premature neonates from 24-32/40, at doses of 10, 15 and 20mg/kg.
+Paracetamol/acetaminophen dosing and pharmacokinetics in neonates might seem like a hard/dry subject for something in Bubble Wrap.
+This Dutch-based trial investigated paracetamol pharmacokinetics in 59 premature neonates from 24-32/40 at doses of 10, 15 and 20mg/kg.

-Levels of acetaminophen, acetaminophen–glucuronide, acetaminophen–sulfate, acetaminophen–glutathione, acetaminophen–cysteine, and acetaminophen–mercapturate were measured and AUCs plotted.
-The key clinical/safety question being to establish if there was saturation of either the nontoxic sulfation or glucuronidation pathways, which would lead to overflow into the potentially hepatotoxic CYP2E1 pathway (with the formation of NAPQI).
+Levels of acetaminophen, acetaminophen–glucuronide, acetaminophen–sulfate, acetaminophen–glutathione, acetaminophen–cysteine, and acetaminophen–mercapturate were measured, and AUCs plotted.
+The critical clinical/safety question is to establish if there was saturation of either the nontoxic sulfation or glucuronidation pathways, which would lead to overflow into the potentially hepatotoxic CYP2E1 pathway (with the formation of NAPQI).

 In short, none of the doses lead to saturation, on single infusions of paracetamol in the ranges above.